lukemerrett/SteamProgress/README.md

 ## List All Games

-Lists all games within your account and whether they are installed
+Lists all games within your account, whether they are installed and how long they've been played for.

     usage: list_all_games.py